-This deep severing of our authenticity has us choosing to to put our own spirit out of the house — and then adopting their search engine’s suggestions to live by.
+This deep severing of our authenticity has us choosing to to put our own spirit out of the house — and then adopting our search engine’s suggestions to live by.
 It may sound funny or strange, but how many people do you know who jump from one healing modality to the next?
 One life coach to the next.
 One idea of how to live to the next, based upon a book they just read?
 How many people do you know who sound right, but are clearly… lost?

 Many of us adopted this kind of survival strategy to make it through our childhoods, but since then haven’t stopped to catch our breath.
 To recognize the emotional trauma steering the bus.
 We’ve become so entangled in belief systems and conditioning that we are well and truly lost to our authentic being — and worse, we may not even be aware of the depth or true cost of it.